-Soundproofing plasterboard is then secured in place with a plaster finish.
+Soundproofing plasterboard, which is very dense, is then secured in place with a plaster finish.

 Airborne sound reduction: 5-10db

 Impact sound reduction: 1-5db

 For improved performance, add a thin rubber membrane and an extra layer of plasterboard can be fitted to the wall.
 This will increase the system thickness to around 20mm but will improve airborne sound resistance.

 The Materials Used in a Typical Wall Soundproofing Project